serkanyazicioglu/Nhea/README.md

 localizationService.DeleteLocalization(recordId, "NewTranslation", languageId);
 ```
 TargetEntityId must be Guid in this context.
-You can insert your primary key if it's Guid directly or can have another localization guid column.
-TargetEntityName must be table name.
+You can directly insert your primary key if it's Guid or can have another localization guid column.
+TargetEntityName must be table's name.

 ### .Net Framework Configuration

-Important Note: Nhea won't be supporting .Net Framework since .Net Core took a lot of ground on the .Net community.
+Important Note: Nhea won't be supporting .Net Framework since .Net Core took a lot of ground on the community.

 First of all we will edit .config file to include Nhea configurations.
 Inside configSections we're gonna add Nhea's sectionGroup.